top of page

 Pre-doctoral candidate

 Amanda Anqueira-Gonzalez, born and raised in Puerto Rico, is a PhD student in the Neurobiology and Behavior program at Columbia University.
-She did her undergraduate in Molecular and Cellular Biology at the University of Puerto Rico-Rio Piedras where she studied the impact of alcohol consumption in the developing brain genetics using Drosophila melanogaster as a model organism.
+She did her undergraduate in Molecular and Cellular Biology at the University of Puerto Rico-Rio Piedras where she studied the impact of alcohol consumption in developing brain genetics using Drosophila melanogaster as a model organism.
 Now, in the Canetta Lab, she aims to understand the role of developmental serotonin in prefrontal circuitry maturation and PFC-dependent behavior.
 When not in lab, she likes to listen to music and work on arts and crafts.

 2022_11_18-Portraits-898-Edit.jpg